ykushch/mute-tabs/README.md

 # MuteTabs
-Chrome Extension that enable to mute / unmute all Chrome tabs.
+Chrome Extension that enables to mute / unmute all Chrome tabs in one click.

 Direc URL to store: [MuteTabs](https://chrome.google.com/webstore/detail/mute-tabs/dmnijdnindlggpbphaokobmejlkmneip)